Five Strategies to Keep Your Brain Sharp

 Eat Well.
 Good nutrition can benefit the brain in several ways.
 To keep the arteries in your heart and your brain from getting stiff and clogged with fat, eat plenty of fruits, veggies, leafy greens, and whole grains.
 Stick with healthy fats such as those in nuts, avocados, and olive oil.
 Include plenty of lean protein and fiber to round things out.
 Try to fill half your plate at each meal with fruits and vegetables.
 They are full of antioxidants and supply important nutrients.
 Avoid white flour.
 Losing those extra pounds helps too.
 Studies show maintaining a healthy weight equals a better chance at a healthy brain.

-Sue Paul is the Director of Wellness at Asbury Methodist Village in Gaithersburg, Md.
+Sue Paul is the Senior Director of Well-Being and Brain Health for Asbury Communities.
 She is an occupational therapist, a Certified Health Coach with the American Council on Exercise, a Functional Aging Specialist, and a published author on dementia prevention and brain health strategies.
 Learn more about the Asbury Methodist Village senior brain health program here.